Overview

 percentage basis.

-quarter.
-Billing for accounts under management for less than a quarter will be determined on a pro
+Billing for accounts under management for less than a quarter will be determined on a pro rata basis.

-rata basis.
 Investment advisors have the discretion to waive or reduce management fees.
-For the
+For the majority of our

 Clients receive a Fee Agreement document, which details the specific manner in which IIM charges